pangilinan-patrick/pangilinan-patrick/README.md

 - 🔭 I’m currently going through the JavaScript courses on freeCodeCamp in preparation for an upcoming JavaScript programming competition.

-- 🌱 I’m starting on learning JS frameworks such as ReactJS for front-end development.
+- 🌱 I’m getting started on learning JS frameworks such as ReactJS for front-end development.

 - 🎉 I just finished my certification on JavaScript Data Structures and Algorithms on freeCodeCamp!
 You can see it [here](https://www.freecodecamp.org/certification/Patrick-Pangilinan/javascript-algorithms-and-data-structures).